Myths about fruitwine

 Fruitwine is not real wine

 Sure – Wine is from Grapes only.
 But there exist Ricewine, Honeywine and different fruitwines.
 Beer is a wine from grains if this helps you out.
 They are all fermented beverages from different sources.
-It only depends on personal taste and preference or ethnicity what you like or what you should like, what you’ve learnt because you live there or there or over there.
+It only depends on personal taste and preference or ethnicity what you like or what you should like, what you’ve learnt to like because you live there or there or over there.
 So the true answer is: personal taste!

 If you want to know more about different beverages go to the Around the World Category and read on

 Kiwiwine has green colour and tastes very good like green kiwi candies